Art at Hatfield

 Passage is an exhibition of paintings and sculpture by Emily Jung Miller.
 Raised on Kauai and based in Portland since 2014, Miller’s diverse creative practices share her life-long passion for the sea and her multi-generational heritage that has drawn nourishment from Pacific and Atlantic coastlines.
 Miller writes, “In these works, I consider the passage of time, movement through passageways, passages in our life stories, the passing on of loved ones, the passing on of knowledge, and the passage of ships, people, fish, and fishing gear across oceans.”

 In May, Hatfield will host Emily Jung Miller’s Ghost Net Landscape, an ongoing series of collaborative community installations and projects transforming reclaimed fishing gear into art.
 The Hatfield iteration is developing host collaborations with the Hatfield Visitor Center, Newport Visual Art Center, and Oregon Museum of Science and Industry’s Camp Grey.
-Details coming soon.
+Find full details on this multi-day event.

 Artist Reception | May 16, 4 - 6 p.m.